FreekPluim/FreekPluim/README.md

 I am a motivated student eager to learn and try new things.
 In my career as a video game programmer student, I have participated in 9 game jams and worked on numerous different group projects at school, for example, a 10-week project making a VR game for Oyfo Techniekmuseum.

-## Projects im working on
-Currently, the 2 main projects I'm working on are <a href="https://github.com/FreekPluim/Bartender">Bartender</a>, A game inspired by Papers Please and Bartender: The Right Mix.
-And <a href="https://github.com/FreekPluim/XP-Wolfs/">XP-Wolfs</a>, a discord bot made for study association XP to play Werewolves on discord.

-For School I am currently working on a graduation project.
-This is going to become a semi-open world, story driven horror game about De non van Singraven.

-## Previously worked on
+## Previous experience
-From Febuary to July of 2024 i worked at Saxion XR Lab working on a multitude of serious games for Enschede Promotie, Leiden Universiteit medisch centrum and others.
+From Febuary to July of 2024 i worked at Saxion XR Lab, working on a multitude of serious games for Enschede Promotie, Leiden Universiteit medisch centrum and others.
 Most of these games where made in Unreal Engine with a few being made in Unity.

+## Projects
+###<a href="https://tygoh.itch.io/tweeduuster-vertical-slice">Shadows of Singraven</a>
+This project was created by me as programmer and 9 other students.
+The game was created for Project Tweeduuster, a project set up by a previous teacher of mine.
+It aims to bring back old folklore and myths from the Twente region of The Netherlands by bringing it to new media like AR apps or video games.
+The game is a vertical slice of a small, non-linear, puzzle, horror game about The nun of Singraven.

+###<a href="https://s4lt1.itch.io/call-for-action">Call for Action</a>
+This game was created by me as a solo dev during a gamejam hosted by study assosiation XP.
+In the game, you work for a company where you just have to do small tasks on a board.
+Think pressing a button or rotating a dial to the correct possition.
+As days go on you need to complete more tasks.
+This might become overwhelming, if that is the case you just need to remember, "You can always call 6".

 ___

 ### Languages and Engines